RYAN WIGGLESWORTH, 2019

 Edith Mathis (Pamina), Karin Ott (Queen of the Night), Francisco Araiza (Tamino), Gottfried Hornik (Papageno), José van Dam (Sarastro), Chor der Deutschen Oper, Berliner Philharmoniker, Herbert von Karajan

 Herbert von Karajan’s second recording is basically the opposite approach to the first one – there the cast was Viennese and the conducting was fast and animated; here the cast is international and the conducting is Viennese.
 Although the tempi are not necessarily very slow (only in the “serious” moments), the articulation is quite soft and pellucid throughout.
 It is basically a grandiose performance, where spontaneity is not always there, although it is bound to please those who like big orchestral playing.
 The overture is very sophisticated and puzzling, with dynamics used in an original but artificial way.
 Woodwind are clear enough, and some endearing details appear now and then such, as the staccato playing of the double bass in Drei Knaben.
 The recorded sound is a bit eccentric, with big acoustics to the orchestra and a drier one for the singers, recorded in varied levels.
 Francisco Araiza seems to be in a more constricted and dimmer perspective than the ladies in the first scene, for example.
 Edith Mathis is a nervous-toned Pamina who lacks poise in her highest notes, but has a good notion of Mozartian style.
 She could be a bit more smiling here and there too.
 Karin Ott is the precise example of what Karajan expected of a singer in this role – to be a “machine gun”.
 Although she has the weird habit of singing her coloratura in groups of two notes, she is aptly powerful and hits her high staccato notes with impressive energy – she also fines down her steely tone to some soft notes in the first section of her first aria.
 Araiza’s Tamino has the advantage of refined use of dynamics and flexibility and his tone is full and pleasant.
 He would be a reference in the role if allowed to sing more intimately – but I understand this is out of the scope of this recording.
 Gottfried Hornik is a spontaneous Papageno with a good sense of comedy.
-Even if he had his arias transposed up, José van Dam lacks weight as Sarastro.
-The part still sounds low for his voice and, even if the idea was to make Sarastro nobler, he ends on sounding indifferent.
-The casting of the ladies involves some weighty vocalism – Anna Tomowa-Sintowa’s non-mozartian soprano sounds particularly wrong despite all her refinement.
+Even if he sings nobly and stylishly, José van Dam lacks weight as Sarastro, the extreme low notes rather recessed.
+The casting of the ladies involves some weighty vocalism – Anna Tomowa-Sintowa’s non-Mozartian soprano sounds particularly wrong despite all her refinement.
 Heinz Kruse’s firm voiced characterful Monostatos deserves special mention.

 ALAIN LOMBARD, 1978